arduino/docs-content/content/arduino-cloud/06.features/03.device-to-device/device-to-device.md

 ## Conclusion

-In this tutorial, we created a connection between two Arduino boards, using the Arduino IoT Cloud.
+In this tutorial, we created a connection between two Arduino boards, using the Arduino Cloud.
 We set up two identical circuits, and uploaded two almost identical sketches to the boards.

 The connection between the boards is made through the **syncing of variables**, which allows two Things to communicate with each other.
 In this case, whenever a boolean is activated on one device, it is also activated on the other device.
 This **remote ON/OFF switch** is a great building block for creating other cool IoT projects.

 ### More tutorials

-You can find more tutorials in the [Arduino IoT Cloud documentation page](/arduino-cloud/).
+You can find more tutorials in the [Arduino Cloud documentation page](/arduino-cloud/).